tthcodes/Mastermind/README.md

     MONGODB_URI=your_mongodb_uri
     SESSION_SECRET=your_session_secret
   ```
-   **NOTE**: It is important that you add your new '.env' file to your .gitignore if you're intending on committing your code to public repositories.
+  ❗️**NOTE**: It is important that you add your new '.env' file to your .gitignore if you're intending on committing your code to public repositories.❗️

 4. Build and start the application:
 ```bash